jimmoffitt/bounding-boxes/README.md

 Currently this script is available in Ruby and Python.
 The Python code represents an early design, while the Ruby code is more up to date.

+[]Recent Ruby updates
+    [] command-line details for over-riding default decimal degrees 25-mile boxes.
+    [] default longitude distance is a function of latitude.

 Command-line options: